richardgroenewald/Project/README.md

 # Project
-This is a sample statistical learning project from coursework at Simon Fraser University
+This is a sample statistical learning project from coursework at Simon Fraser University.

+The questions provided are related to a drug usage dataset, where we predict several variables that include UseLevel and heroin usage using a variety of statistical learning techniques

 The markdown contains the R code used to produce the output.